Hey there! This is Dr Manu, consultant Best Gynecologist in Chennai.

 For the mother as well, regular breastfeeding of the baby helps in

 Normally after delivery, the first milk produced is thick and yellowish.
 It’s called the colostrum and it is highly rich in antibodies.
 It is very important that the newborn receives immediate breastfeeding post birth, since the colostrum will be gradually replaced with mature breast milk over the next few days

-I hope you enjoyed reading this short post on breast feeding your new born.
-Please do share this post will all mom’s to be and do subscribe to us!
+So, I hope you enjoyed reading this short post on fibroids.
+Please do share this post will mom’s to be and do subscribe to us!